 What is an ACH Return Fee?

 Just as there is a transaction processing fee, there are additional fees for ACH returns.
-These fees vary, but typically cost $2-$5 per return and are typically passed on to the consumer – the same way a bounced check would incur a fee.
+These fees vary, but are typically passed on to the consumer – the same way a bounced check would incur a fee.

 Can ACH Returns Be Disputed?